 We've increased our take of Waikato River water but by how much?

 When the Waikato Water Treatment Plant first opened in 2002, it was able to produce up to 50 million litres a day.
-Since then, it has been expanded five times, increasing its capacity to 75 million litres a day, 90 million litres a day, 110 million litres a day, 125 million litres a day, 150 million litres a day, 165 million litres a day and now 175 million litres a day.
+Since then, it has been expanded seven times, increasing its capacity to 75 million litres a day, 90 million litres a day, 110 million litres a day, 125 million litres a day, 150 million litres a day, 165 million litres a day and now 175 million litres a day.
 Check out our Waikato infographic for more information on the consents.

 When Auckland began receiving water from the Waikato River, you said the city would never have water supply or drought issues again.
 What happened?